Indiana General Assembly: Indiana Senate

 The Indiana Senate consists of 50 members elected to four-year terms.
-Suzanne Crouch, the Lieutenant Governor of Indiana, presides over the Senate while it is in session and casts the deciding vote in the event of a tie.
+Micah Beckwith, the Lieutenant Governor of Indiana, presides over the Senate while it is in session and casts the deciding vote in the event of a tie.
 The Senate President Pro Tempore is Senator Rodric D. Bray of Martinsville.
-The 2019–2020 Senate has a Republican super-majority, with Republicans holding 40 out of 50 seats.
+The 2025-26 Senate has a Republican super-majority, with Republicans holding 40 out of 50 seats.
 The Senate offices are located in the west wing of the second floor of the Indiana Statehouse, and the Senate chambers are on the west wing of the third floor.

 Indiana House of Representatives

 The Indiana House of Representatives consists of 100 members elected to two-year terms.
 The current Speaker of the House as of March 2020 is Representative Todd Huston.
-In 2015, the House of Representatives has a Republican majority of 70 seats, while the Democrats have 30 seats.
+The House of Representatives has a Republican majority of 70 seats, while the Democrats have 30 seats.
 The House offices are located in the east wing of the second floor of the Indiana Statehouse and the House chambers are on the third floor.